ItsLeMax/MobileCrafting/README.md

 # MobileCrafting

-Adds an item to minecraft that contains crafting menus
+A Minecraft plugin that adds an item that contains crafting menus

+## Images of the plugin

+WiP